 Entry to US Universities

-American universities accept students from all over the world, so they have to understand the different grading systems between A Levels, Advanced Placements, the International Baccalaureate (IB) and of course their own SAT and ACT tests.
-Cambridge University in England has done a lot of work lobbying Ivy League universities so that they understand the A Level system and what the various grades are worth.
+American universities accept students from all over the world, so they have to understand the different grading systems between A Levels, Advanced Placements, the International Baccalaureate (IB) and, of course, their own SAT and ACT tests.
+The University of Cambridge in England has done a lot of work lobbying Ivy League universities so that they understand the A Level system and what the various grades are worth.
 To work out your own GPA, go to www.cambridgeinternational.org, click on the ‘Programmes and Qualifications’ link and then the ‘Recognition and Acceptance’ section.

 Entry to Canadian Universities

 Ontario has the vast majority of the universities in Canada, and, similar to UCAS and the Common App, Ontario has the ‘Ontario Universities Application Centre' (OUAC) where you will input your application, list your chosen course and universities, and upload your grades, personal statement and references amongst other things.
 For all other universities, including McGill in Quebec, you will have to apply to the schools directly.
-As an overseas student, you will need to allow CA$20,000-$30,000 for tuition fees and an additional CA$15,000 per year for housing, food and other living expenses.
-This is a total of between CI$23,300 and $30,000 per year, so Canada is a good option for Cayman students.
+As an overseas undergraduate student, you will need to allow CA$36,000 per year for tuition fees and an additional CA$15,000 per year for housing, food and other living expenses.
+This is a total of CI$30,386 per year, so Canada is a good option for Cayman students.

 Canadian universities understand the British GCSE and A Level system, as well as the IB.
-It is worth looking at the admissions requirements for each Canadian university which you are interested in.
+It is worth looking at the admissions requirements for each Canadian university that you are interested in.
 For example, the University of Toronto requires a minimum predicted IB score of 27, and higher for more competitive subjects.
 If you have gone through the British system, they require at least five IGCSE/GCSE subjects and four AS Levels or three A Levels.
-They do not generally accept people who have taken BTEC courses unless the BTEC includes sufficient academic content.
+They do not generally accept people who have taken a BTEC course unless the BTEC includes sufficient academic content and it is an Extended Diploma Level 3 BTEC which is the equivalent to 3 A Levels.
 For those that have gone through the US system in high school, a Canadian university will want to know your GPA and will look at your results in Grades 11 and 12.
 They do not require SAT or ACT test scores, although they may request them if your GPA is lower than they want.
 Knowing this information in advance is very helpful as it will help you know what you have to aim towards in your exams.
-Many universities in Canada also stipulate that Maths is studied at A Level, so make sure to check before you choose your A Levels.
+Many universities in Canada also stipulate that maths is studied at A Level, so make sure to check before you choose your A Levels.